HangfireIO/Hangfire.io/_drafts/hangfire-1.8.0-rc3.md

 summary: First-class queue support for jobs, enhanced "Deleted" state, and a lot of Dashboard UI improvements like full-width and optional dark mode support.
 ---

-3rd release candidate of the upcoming Hangfire 1.8 is here.
-It offers a set of great new features like first-class queue support for background jobs, the enhanced role of the Deleted state that now supports exceptions, more options for continuations to implement even try/catch/finally semantics, better defaults to simplify the initial configuration and various Dashboard UI improvements like full-width and optional dark mode support.
+3rd release candidate of the upcoming Hangfire is here.
+Version 1.8 offers a set of great new features like first-class queue support for background jobs, the enhanced role of the Deleted state that now supports exceptions, more options for continuations to implement even try/catch/finally semantics, better defaults to simplify the initial configuration and various Dashboard UI improvements like full-width and optional dark mode support.

 ### Contents
 {:.no_toc}